Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 \subsubsection{Stable balancing weights}

-\cite{zubizarreta2015stable} proposes the Stable Balancing Weights (SBW) algorithm to generate a set of weights $\gamma$ that reweights a set of covariates $Z = \{Z_{sc}\}$ to a target covariate vector $\upsilon$ within a tolerance parameter $\delta$ by solving the optimization problem:
+\cite{zubizarreta2015stable} proposes the Stable Balancing Weights (SBW) algorithm to generate a set of weights $\gamma$ that reweight a set of covariates $Z = \{Z_{sc}\}$ to a target covariate vector $\upsilon$ within a tolerance parameter $\delta$ by solving the optimization problem:

 where the constraint set $\Gamma(Z, \upsilon, \delta)$ is given by